jeshi96/arb-nucleus-hierarchy/README.md

 (undirected) graph, and the `-rounds 1` argument must be passed in.

-For the exact nucleus decomposition hierarchy (in `benchmarks/NucleusDecomposition/`), the following default flags must necessarily be passed in as well:
+For the exact nucleus decomposition hierarchy (in `benchmarks/NucleusDecomposition/`), the options for arguments are:
-`-compress -relabel -efficient 5 -tt 5 -contig`.
-The options for arguments are:
 * `-r` followed by an integer specifying r
 * `-ss` followed by an integer specifying s
 * `-efficient_inline`, which should be used if ANH-EL is desired (the default is ANH-TE)
 * `-inline`, which should be used if ANH-BL is desired (the default is ANH-TE)

-To run the approximate nucleus decomposition hierarchy (in `benchmarks/ApproxNucleusDecomposition/`), the following default flags must necessarily be passed in as well:
+To run the approximate nucleus decomposition hierarchy (in `benchmarks/ApproxNucleusDecomposition/`), the following flag must necessarily be passed in:
-`-compress -relabel -efficient 5 -tt 5 -contig -approx`.
+`-approx`.
 The options for arguments are:
 * `-r` followed by an integer specifying r
 * `-ss` followed by an integer specifying s